Flaysh/walking-dogs/README.md

 Hello everyone!

-this project called Walking dogs. its designed and build for a card game at the same name. this app is a counter for HP and DEF score. as well there's some other options.
+This project called Walking dogs.
+Its designed and build for a card game at the same name.

+This app is a counter for HP and DEF score.
+There's some other options as well.

+ONLY FOR MOBILE!
+So press f12 and go for mobile mode if youre on computer.

-for trying the app you need to have node on your machine, and run: "NPM INSTALL" after that run "NPM START".
+For trying the app you need to have node on your machine, and run: "NPM INSTALL". after that run "NPM START".

 or just use the link : https://walking-dogs.netlify.com/